Check Your Readiness: Is It Time To Return To Work?

-Be aware of community resources such as job centers or government subsidized programmes.
-You might be surprised at the number of unemployed individuals, who at the beginning of their job search, are resistant to asking for employment assistance.
+Be aware of community resources such as job centers or government subsidized programs.
+The number of unemployed individuals may be surprising to you.
+These individuals, at the beginning of their job search, are resistant to asking for employment assistance.

 I say “beginning” because the unemployment cycle resembles the stages of grief: shock, anger, denial, and acceptance.